A geometric model for the derived category of gentle algebras: Indecomposable objects in the derived category of a graded gentle algebra

 \subsection{Homotopy strings and bands}

-There are several approaches to the description of indecomposable objects in the bounded derived category of a gentle algebra.
+In the ungraded case there are several approaches to the description of indecomposable objects in the bounded derived category of a gentle algebra.
 One approach makes use of combinatorial objects called homotopy strings and bands \cite{BekkertMerklen, BekkertMarcosMerklen} and this is the approach that we will use in this paper.

-In this section, we briefly recall the classification of the indecomposable objects in the bounded derived category of a gentle algebra in terms of homotopy string and band complexes \cite{BekkertMerklen}.
-Throughout this section let $A= KQ/I$ be a gentle algebra.
-We recall that there is a triangle equivalence $D^b(A-\mod) \simeq K^{ -, b} (A-\proj)$, where $A-\proj$ is the full subcategory of $A-\mod$ given by the finitely generated projective $A$-modules, $K^{ -, b}(A-\proj)$ is the homotopy category of complexes of objects in $A-\proj$ which are bounded on the right and have bounded homology, and $D^b(A-\mod)$ is the bounded derived category of $A-\mod$.
-The definition of the homotopy string and band complexes that we will use is that introduced in \cite{BekkertMerklen}.
+In what follows, we denote by $\cD(A)$ the derived category by regarding the graded gentle algebra $A$ as a dg algebra with trivial differential.
+We further consider its perfect derived category $\Perf(A) \subseteq \cD(A)$, which agrees with the smallest idempotent-complete triangulated subcategory $\cD(A)$ containing $A$, as well as the category $\Dfd{A} \subseteq \cD(A)$, which consists of all differential graded $A$-modules with finite dimensional total cohomology.
+Because $A$ is finite-dimensional, one has the inclusion $\Perf(A) \subseteq \Dfd{A}$.
+In case $A$ is concentrated in degree zero there are triangle equivalences $\Dfd{A} \simeq K^{ -, b} (A-\proj)$ and $\Perf(A) \simeq K^b(A-\proj)$, where $A-\proj$ is the full subcategory of $A-\mod$ given by the finitely generated projective $A$-modules, $K^b(A-\proj)$ is the homotopy category of bounded complexes of objects in $A-\proj$ and $K^{ -, b}(A-\proj)$ is the homotopy category of complexes in $A-\proj$ which are bounded on the right and have bounded cohomology.

+In this section, we describe the classification of the indecomposable objects in the subcategory $\Dfd{A} \subseteq \cD(A)$, which by \cite{BoothGoodbodyOpper} is generated by the simple $A$-modules, in terms of homotopy string and band complexes generalising the corresponding notions in \cite{BekkertMerklen}.
+The proof of the classification is contained in Appendix \ref{AppendixIndecomposableObjectsGraded} where objects in $\Dfd{A}$ are described as certain two-sided and possibly infinite twisted complexes.